DHTMLX/docs-todolist/docs/how_to_start.md

 ## Step 4.
 Configure To Do List

-Now, you can define the desired configuration of To Do list.
+Now, you can define the desired configuration of the To Do list.

 As you already know, To Do List consists of two separate interfaces: List and Toolbar.
 And each of them possesses a separate list of configuration options:

 - check the list of [To Do List properties](api/overview/configs_overview.md)
 - check the list of [Toolbar properties](category/toolbar-properties.md)

-As an example, let's enable the *readonly* mode for To Do List, specify an active project, and show only the search bar in the toolbar:
+As an example, let's enable the *readonly* mode for your To Do List, specify an active project, and show only the search bar in the toolbar:

 ~~~js {5-6,11}
 const list = new ToDo("#root", {